spy16/parens/README.md

 # Parens

 Parens is a simple lisp implementation in `Go` (or `Golang`).

-Parens is not:

-1. Implementaion of particular LISP dialect (like scheme, common-lisp etc.)
-2. A new dialect

-Parens is just a collection of `lexer` and `parser` packages.
+More appropriately, Parens is just a collection of packages that you can embed in your Golang applications and build a domain language for your usecase.

 ## Goals: